sanjeevkomma/Spring-Boot/spring_boot_File_Upload/README.md

 # How to start :

-    1. Run as java applicaton by setting dev OR prod profile : ( -Dspring.profiles.active=dev,SG )
+    1. In Eclipse, Run as java applicaton by setting dev OR prod profile : ( -Dspring.profiles.active=dev,SG ) OR
-    OR
     2. mvn spring-boot:run -Dspring-boot.run.arguments="--spring.profiles.active=dev,SG"
     OR